dougjohnston/angular-drum-machine/README.md

 --------------------

 Just a little experiment with [AngularJS](https://github.com/angular/angular.js "AngularJS") and HTML5 Audio (via [howler.js](https://github.com/goldfire/howler.js "howler.js")).
 Currently using Angular 1.2.

-Angular 2 coming soon!
+At one point, there were plans to upgrade this to later versions of Angular and even to port it to React.
+But, as this was only ever a fun proof-of-concept project, I never found time for those upgrades.
+I'll still review/accept any PRs if someone wants to take a crack at it.

 DEMO: [http://drums.dojosto.com](http://drums.dojosto.com)